Tutorial for set prediction

 conformity_scores = mapie_clf.conformity_scores_

-quantiles = mapie_clf.quantiles_
+quantiles = mapie_clf.conformity_score_function_.quantiles_

 plot_scores(alpha, conformity_scores, quantiles, 'lac', axs)